Picanha

+Picanha is a cut of beef also known as the rump cap (UK), top sirloin cap (US), or coulotte steak (US).
+It consists of the terminal, triangular part of the biceps femoris muscle, in the rump, with its fat cap.
+It became popular first in Brazil, and later in Portugal.
+It is now popular across Latin America in churrascarias and rodízio restaurants.

-In Brazil
+Brazil

 Brazilian beef cuts (picanha is number 8).

-The cut was created in Bixiga neighborhood, São Paulo, in the 1950s, but not for barbecue.
-The first restaurant to roast picanha in a barbecue was the restaurant Dinho's in 1973.
 In Brazil, the most prized cut of meat tends to be the picanha.
-There the traditional preparation is to skewer the meat and cook it over a charcoal grill, with a minimal seasoning consisting of coarse sea salt.
+There the traditional preparation is to skewer the meat and cook it over a charcoal grill, with seasoning consisting of just coarse sea salt.
 The fat is retained until the steak has been cooked.

+France

+The same cut is the pointe de culotte in French butchery, but in French cuisine, the fat cap is heavily trimmed.
+In modern French cuisine, it is a Morceau de 1ère Catégorie and is generally roasted or cut into steaks and grilled.
+Until the early 20th century, it was the preferred cut for boeuf bourgignon and boeuf à la mode, often larded, as well as for boiling in a pot-au-feu.

-In Portugal
+Portugal

-Although already known in Portugal as a part of alcatra, the cut and its association with barbecue in Portugal was popularized by Brazilian immigrants and Brazilian restaurants starting in the end of the 20th century, taking advantage of the United Kingdom BSE outbreak of the 1990s.
+Although already known in Portugal as a part of alcatra, the cut and its association with grilling in Portugal was popularized by Brazilian immigrants and Brazilian restaurants starting in the end of the 20th century, taking advantage of the United Kingdom BSE outbreak of the 1990s.
 Picanha is served in restaurants and is widely available in supermarkets and butchers, both fresh and packaged under vacuum.
-Most of it is usually produced within the European Union (Republic of Ireland and Poland) and also imported from Argentina, Brazil, Paraguay and Uruguay in South America.
+It is produced mostly within the European Union (Republic of Ireland and Poland) but also imported from Argentina, Brazil, Paraguay and Uruguay.

-In the United States
+United States

-In the United States until recently the cut was little known and often named top sirloin cap, rump cover, rump cap, or culotte (French).
+In the United States until recently the cut was little known and often named top sirloin cap, rump cover, rump cap, or coulotte (after culotte).
 American butchers generally divide this cut into other cuts like the rump, the round, and the loin.
-Unlike in Brazil, the traditionally-retained fat tends to be removed before preparation, unless requested otherwise by the customer.
+Unlike in Brazil, the fat cap tends to be trimmed.

 Etymology

 The term picanha is of unknown origin.
-It could be derived from the word picana, which was a pole used by ranchers in the southern parts of Portugal and Spain, particularly in Alentejo, for herding cattle.
+It could be derived from the word picana, which was a pole used by ranchers in the southern parts of Portugal and Spain, particularly in the Alentejo, for herding cattle.